ehmatthes/django-simple-deploy/docs/unit_tests/understanding_unit_tests.md

 ## Testing a single platform

-With all that said, let's look at what actually happens when we test a single platform.
-We'll see in what order the resources described above are used.
-As an example, we'll look at what happens when we issue the following call:
+With all that said, let's look at what actually happens when we test a single platform; we'll see in what order the resources described above are used.
+As an example, let's look at what happens when we issue the following call:

 ```
 (dsd_env)unit_tests $ pytest platforms/fly_io/